SaveFonta/confMeta/README.md

 )
 ```

-Now, we can compare the two *p*-value functions to each other with in the
+Now, we can compare the two *p*-value functions to each other in the
 following way

 ```r